 That means your site is unable to connect to the database.

-To solve this problem, switch to File Manager tab in cPanel.
-Find the “wp-config.php” file and open in edit mode.
+To solve this problem, switch to the File Manager tab in cPanel.
+Find the “wp-config.php” file and open it in edit mode.

 Now, change your new database setting values as the following: